KenzieOSS/KanvasPlayer/README.md

 ./install.sh
 ```

+If the widget does not work immediately after adding it somewhere, opening Spotify and starting a song a reboot should fix it

 That's genuinely most of it - it sets up the daemon, its systemd
 service, and the widget itself, and will offer to patch Spotify's
 launcher with the one flag it needs.
 See [`kanvasd/README.md`](kanvasd/README.md)